kyverno/website/content/en/docs/writing-policies/external-data-sources.md

 {{% /alert %}}

 #### Default values for API calls
 In the case where the api server returns an error, `default` can be used to provide a fallback value for the api call context entry.
-The following example shows how to add default value to context entries
+The following example shows how to add default value to context entries:

-For example, the policy below uses `default` values to validate:
 ```yaml
 ...
     context: